 Email is such a big part of an event planner’s life.
 We use it for communication, marketing, researching, negotiating – the list is endless really.
 Email, however, can also get very distracting and destructive.
 Luckily, technology today is designed to help you adopt effective management habits and process email faster with smart filtering, artificial intelligence and automation.

-This article from Forbes puts together a great list of 10 powerful apps that can help you stay on top of your emails – and most of them are free.
+Forbes put together a great list of 10 powerful apps that can help you stay on top of your emails – and most of them are free.
 Some of the apps have features that understand which of your emails are the most important and pops them on the top of the list.
 Some have a bigger focus on data security by offering end-to-end encryption, while others have things like reminders and automatic attachments.
-Have a look at the full list here and see if there’s something that suits you.

 Adweek: Facebook Messenger’s Answer to Snapchat Stories is Officially Here